alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ###Export licences for the EU

 You don’t need a licence to export some military goods within the EU.
-These goods are listed in annex 1 of the consolidated military list.
+These goods are listed in annex 1 of the consolidated control lists.

 ###How ECO decides whether to give licences